jc633/PythonGithub/README.md

 # GoodComputer
+---
-## &amsp;&amsp;It's a python-web project that I'm going to use for graduation design.I programmed it with django.
+## It's a python-web project that I'm going to use for graduation design.I programmed it with django.